 Scarecrows can be placed on your porch as Halloween decorations.
 You can easily make one by stuffing your old pant and shirt.
 Use pumpkins, flowerpots or a witch hat to make the head.
 More customizations can be made according to DIY skills and budget.
 Here are a few Halloween Scarecrow ideas.

 Decorating the entrance with flowers will create a welcoming scene.
 It will be a fall-ready addition to the outdoors.

 Witches are one of the most popular props in Halloween decorations, perfect to be used inside as well as outside the home.
 Witch wreaths, brooms, hats and wood silhouettes are some of the most commonly used items for outdoor Halloween decorations.

 A dried bottle gourd painted in horrific characters can add uniqueness to your front porch.
 Just paint them white and draw faces with black paint and you are ready for All Hallows’ Eve.

 Decorating outdoors for Halloween becomes easy with lights.
-A galore of light strings can be strewn in across the front door of house and also to highlight other decorations.
+A galore of light strings can be strewn across the front door of the house and also to highlight other decorations.